Inzu/API_Example_Store/READ_ME.txt

 index.php - display an example store page. style.css - styles for this example.

-For more information on the INZU API and to reference every API feed please visit http://developers.inzu.net or contact support@inzu.net.
+For more information on the Inzu API and to reference every API feed please visit http://developers.inzu.net or contact support@inzu.net.